HarshscGithub/Atarbals-Modern-Antivirus/README.md

 # Releasing 2nd Beta version of Atarbals Mordern Antivirus

+## This is not a real antivirus it doesn't scan any virus.
+It is only UI game/prank just for entertainment purpose.

 **Atarbals Modern Antivirus Releasing in late 2021**
 <p align="center">
   <img width="400" src="https://user-images.githubusercontent.com/90396120/140484198-a5ea4094-42e3-4ee1-8ecb-999e0b6189cf.png" alt="logo">